m8rex/rumbas/book/src/reference/yaml/arrays.md

 hash_key:
   - value1
   - value2
-other_key:
+other_key: # the value of this key is an array
-  - key: value
+  - key: value # the value of the first element of the array is a hash
     other: value
+  - other_element
 list_of_lists:
+   # the value of the elements of the array below, are arrays themselves
    - - value1
      - value2
    - - value3
      - value4